 The information in the District's financial statements is fairly stated in all material respects and the financial statements can be relied upon.
-The District also maintained adequate internal controls over financial reporting and federal compliance, and complied with federal program requirements for the programs tested.
+The District also maintained adequate internal controls over financial reporting with one exception, and over federal compliance, and complied with federal program requirements for the programs tested.
+Specifically, the report recommends that the District separate cash-handling and recording responsibilities among employees to safeguard cash.